 When this happens, wholesalers are your second-best option.
 Go to wholesale apparel markets, ask local vendors (retailers) and use google to find out wholesalers.

 Meet at least 4-5 wholesalers, buy one or two from each wholesaler to test their products, and plan logistical problems with them.
 The one who satisfies you the most should be your wholesaler.

 - Order management and delivery

 How are orders going to be fulfilled?
-You need to figure out the most economical yet fastest way to fulfil orders.
-One day deliveries are rare nowadays (except Amazon), if you can do that, people would be more inclined to buy from you.
+You need to figure out the most economical yet fastest way to fulfill orders.
+One-day deliveries are rare nowadays (except for Amazon), if you can do that, people will be more inclined to buy from you.

-If you don’t have storage space to keep the products, you can use dropshipping where you send the necessary details to your wholesaler, he packs, labels and gives it to the delivery company (eg – FedEx).
+If you don’t have storage space to keep the products, you can use dropshipping to send the necessary details to your wholesaler, who packs, labels, and gives it to the delivery company (eg – FedEx).

 Then the delivery company delivers the package to the customer.
-Or you can buy in bulk, store inhouse, pack and label and keep it ready for delivery.
-The three most important aspects you need to take care of is:
+Or you can buy in bulk, store in house, pack and label and keep it ready for delivery.
+The three most important aspects you need to take care of are:

 1. Correct product

 3. Saving money